Movies

-HORROR 101: The Lore Behind the Romero Zombie Films (And Their Many Terrible Knockoffs)
+The Lore Behind the Romero Zombie Films

+Welcome back to Horror 101, a series of articles where we explain horror movie legends and their lore.
+For beginners, the confused, or just those who need a refresher, these articles are for you.
 The zombie craze of the 2000s to 2010s had an undeniable and unrelenting grip on the consciousness of horror fans and the world in general.
 Shambling masses of the formerly living were a hot commodity, in everything from television to movies to gaming, and just about everything zombie was being greenlit.
 But as that new zombie bubble grew and properties like The Walking Dead and The Last of Us were exploding in popularity, the original series of films that started it all were finding a second wind: Romero’s “Night of the Living Dead” series was back, and even had new films being made.
-Night of the Living Dead, the one and only!
+Night of the Living Dead, the one and only! …And Return of the Living Dead.
+And it’s sequels.
+And also Zack Snyder was doing his own thing.
+So, it may have gotten a little confusing trying to sort out and untangle the many overlapping Romero zombie films.

-So, it may have gotten a little confusing trying to sort out and untangle the many overlapping Romero and Romero-like zombie films.
 But that’s what we’re here to do today: sorting out the various canons, how their zombies came to be, and how two franchises sprung from one classic movie.
 And hopefully, we won’t boil our brains in the process.

 WHY ARE THERE SO MANY DIFFERENT LIVING DEAD MOVIES?